-So if you try to watch and enjoy these files, it will not be played until you find a powerful yet easy to use AVCHD Video Player, which will help you Play AVCHD Video smoothly on your Windows PC and Mac, both Paid and Free AVCHD player are included.
+So if you try to watch and enjoy these files, it will not be played until you find a powerful yet easy to use AVCHD Video Player, which will help you Play AVCHD Video smoothly on your Windows PC and Mac with AVCHD players, both Paid and Free AVCHD player are included.

 Very few AVCHD owners are allowed to play AVCHD Video with the specially designed assistance programs.
 For instance, the AVCHD camcorders ship with software designed to playback the files on computers (Sony's HDR-SR1 and the newer HDR-SR5 both record video in the AVCHD format and ship with the Picture Motion Browser, or Sony PMB for short).
 However, majority of AVCHD viewers do not have well-packed AVCHD playback software's support.
 Therefore, as mentioned above, to get an AVCHD player is quite necessary for our regular AVCHD video viewers.